How U.S. Airlines Are Regulated

 Accessibility and ADA Compliance

-Airlines must comply with Title II of the Americans with Disabilities Act (ADA), 42 U.S.C. § 12131 et seq., and associated regulations, 49 CFR Part 27.
+Airlines may comply with Title II of the Americans with Disabilities Act (ADA), 42 U.S.C. § 12131 et seq., and associated regulations, 49 CFR Part 27.
 The ADA requires airports and airlines to provide equal access to passengers with disabilities, including wheelchair accessibility, accessible lavatories, and auxiliary aids (interpreters, captioning).
-Airlines must allow service animals on board and may ask for documentation.
-The DOT enforces ADA compliance; violations can result in substantial penalties and injunctive relief.
+Airlines may allow service animals on board and may ask for documentation.
+The DOT enforces ADA compliance; violations can result in civil penalties up to $37,000 per violation (49 CFR adjusted 2024) and injunctive relief.

 Oversales and Bumping

 Airlines are permitted to overbook flights (sell more seats than available) and involuntarily deny boarding if not enough passengers volunteer to deplane.
 Overbooking is economically rational—it accounts for no-shows and cancellations—but creates the risk of involuntary denial of boarding.
 14 CFR Part 250 requires compensation for involuntarily denied passengers.
-Most airlines accept volunteers at increasing compensation levels before resorting to involuntary denials.
 Frequent overbooking can result in enforcement action by the DOT.

 ---